rh-mobb/documentation/docs/rosa/federated-metrics/user-defined.md

-# User Workload Monitoring on Azure RedHat OpenShift
+# User Workload Monitoring on Azure Red Hat OpenShift

-In Azure RedHat OpenShift (ARO) Monitoring for User Defined Projects is disabled by default.
+In Azure Red Hat OpenShift (ARO) Monitoring for User Defined Projects is disabled by default.
 Follow these instructions to enable it.

 ## Enabling